Overcoming the Limits of Spatiotemporal Measurement Precision in Broadband VLBI for Ultra-Precise Intercontinental Optical Clock Comparison

 Key Steps

-- Phase 1 : Develop and establish high-frequency broadband VLBI systems and component technologies for the Korean Peninsula’s VLBI network, validate space-time measurement precision limits through domestic VLBI observations, and conduct preliminary research in Italy for high-precision optical clock comparisons.
+- Phase 1: Develop and establish high-frequency broadband VLBI systems and component technologies for optical clock comparison using a VLBI observation network on the Korean Peninsula.
+Validate the limits of spatiotemporal measurement accuracy through domestic VLBI experiments, and conduct joint preliminary research with Italy in preparation for future international comparisons of high-precision optical clocks.

 - Develop optical clocks with 10⁻¹⁸ accuracy and ensure stable long-term operation.
 Transmit precise signals to telescopes with minimal noise.